 Membership also continued to grow.
-Bangladesh and Myanmar joined ADB in 1973, followed by a number of newly-independent Pacific Island countries.
-In 1974, the ADF was established to streamline ADB's means for financing concessional loans.
+Bangladesh and Myanmar joined ADB in 1973, followed by a number of newly independent Pacific island countries.
+In 1974, the Asian Development Fund was established to streamline ADB's means for financing concessional loans.

 Shiro Inoue passed away on 11 July 2010 in Japan at the age of 95.